 About the event

 Join us this year for a fantastic day on the Tablelands watching these magnificent birds.
-Their calls as they come in to roost at dusk are just magic.
 The day is usually wrapped up with a dinner and presentation in Malanda.

 12:00–2:00 pm – Counting around Atherton Tablelands